ir-taimal10/console-g-translate/Readme.md

 ### Console translate

-* Do you like run command line?
+* Do you like run command lines?
 * Do you feel embarrassed to open google translate to structure your English phrases?
 * Do you still feel insecure when structuring sentences in other languages?